zeta1999/korali/examples/bayesian.inference/reference/README.rst

     e["Solver"]["Type"] = "TMCMC"
     e["Solver"]["Population Size"] = 5000

-For a detailed description of the TMCMC settings see :ref:`TMCMC <module-solver-tmcmc>`
+For a detailed description of the TMCMC settings see :ref:`TMCMC <module-solver-sampler-tmcmc>`

 Finally, we need to add a call to the run() routine to start the Korali engine.